smsearcy/zeal-feeds/README.md

 ## Acknowledgements

-This project was inspired by [zeal-user-contrib](https://github.com/jmerle/zeal-user-contrib), but the apparent lack of an `npm` equivalent of `pipx` for isolated installations prompted writing a Python version.
+This project was inspired by [zeal-user-contrib](https://github.com/jmerle/zeal-user-contrib), but the apparent lack of an `npm` equivalent of `pipx` for isolated installations prompted writing a Python version (I didn't know about `npx` at the time).

 This [article](https://hynek.me/articles/productive-fruit-fly-programmer/) by Hynek Schlawack for introducing Dash/Zeal.